Ricordy/SL-SmartContracts/README.md

 ├── [README.md](http://readme.md/)
 └── yarn.lock

-Start with “Getting started” to find all basic information about project structure and scripts that are required to test and deploy the contracts.
+Start with “Getting Started” to find all the basic information about the project structure and scripts that are required to test and deploy the contracts.

 <!-- TOC --><a name="quick-overview-"></a>
 ### Quick overview 👀

 Inside the ./contracts folder, Factory.sol contains the smart contract responsible for deploying new investment contracts.
-Investment.sol contains the smart contract that is deployed by the Factory, each one of the deployed smart contracts represents the investment on one car.
+Investment.sol contains the smart contract that is deployed by the Factory, each one of the deployed smart contracts represents the investment in one car.
 SLPermissions.sol contains the contract responsible for access control, this centralizes de CEO/CFO role across the platform.
-SLBase only contains core code, all of the ERC1155 communications and memory writting calls happens through here!
-It imports code from OpenZeppelin, such as ERC1155.sol and ReentrancyGuard.sol, as well as our own SLMicroSlots.sol, that uses math to store multiple ints in just one variable.
-SLLevels.sol inherits from SLBase.sol and it implements level related functions from SLBase.sol just as well as it contains one internal function to process the buying of a Membership card, and a few getter functions.
+SLBase only contains core code, all of the ERC1155 communications and memory writing calls happen through here!
+It imports code from OpenZeppelin, such as ERC1155.sol and ReentrancyGuard.sol, as well as our own SLMicroSlots.sol, which uses math to store multiple ints in just one variable.
+SLLevels.sol inherits from SLBase.sol and it implements level-related functions from SLBase.sol just as well as it contains one internal function to process the buying of a Membership card, and a few getter functions.
 SLPuzzles.sol will inherit from SLLevels.sol thus inheriting from SLBase.sol, it will implement Puzzle related functions from SLBase.sol as well as a getter function.
 Finally, SLCore is the last of this schema and contains/implements all available to interact functions, all functions that can be interacted from a wallet or a smart contract, are implemented here (of course we are not counting ERC1155 external/public functions).
-SLLogics is responsible for being the bridge between Factory.sol and SLCore.sol, aswell as hold the information of the entry token batches’ such as price and uri, it will also hold the funds collected from the selling of entry tokens as well as the logic that allows, or not, a user to claim a piece.
+SLLogics is responsible for being the bridge between Factory.sol and SLCore.sol, as well as holding the information of the entry token batches’ such as price and uri, it will also hold the funds collected from the selling of entry tokens as well as the logic that allows, or not, a user to claim a piece.

 The ./tests provides the tests of the different methods of the different smart contracts, in Typescript.
-I The main contract can be deployed using: (See Getting started) The project configuration is found in hardhat.config.ts, where dependencies are indicated.
+I The main contract can be deployed using: (See Getting Started) The project configuration is found in hardhat.config.ts, where dependencies are indicated.
 Mind the relationship of this file with .env.
 A basic configuration of Polygon’s Mumbai testnet is described in order to deploy the contract.
-And an etherscan key is set to to configure its different functionalities directly from the repo.
+An etherscan key is set to configure its different functionalities directly from the repo.
 More information about this file’s configuration can be found in the Hardhat Documentation.